Hamburg's spectacular Elbphilharmonie opens for 1st concert

-BERLIN (AP) — Hamburg’s spectacular new Elbphilharmonie concert hall is finally hosting its first concert, several years behind schedule and far over the original budget.
+BERLIN (AP) — Hamburg’s spectacular new Elbphilharmonie concert hall finally hosted its first concert on Wednesday night, several years behind schedule and far over the original budget.

-Germany’s president and chancellor are among the guests expected at Wednesday night’s maiden concert, to be conducted by Thomas Hengelbrock.
+President Joachim Gauck and Chancellor Angela Merkel were among the guests at the maiden concert that was conducted by Thomas Hengelbrock.

-The landmark building with its wave-shaped roof and shiny glass facades was built on top of a former coffee warehouse jutting out into the harbor of Germany’s second-biggest city.
-It’s also home to a hotel.
-Its main concert hall can seat 2,100 people, none more than 30 meters (98 feet) from the conductor.
+The NDR Elbphilharmonie Orchester is playing music from the renaissance to the present, including works by Beethoven and Wagner and a new piece by German composer Wolfgang Rihm.

+The grand opening was sold out quickly and the almost 500,000 tickets for the first half of this year are also long gone, but curious onlookers were invited to follow a light show on the building’s facade.

 Most Read Stories